CESNET/etlog/doc/notes.md

 ##### roaming

+Collection contains roaming related data.
+For every existing institution there is number of provided roamings and used roamings for every day.

 Timestamp field is populated with artificial data, just to distint in which interval the record belongs.
 Inserted timestamp is javascript Date for corresponding day at 00:00:00:000 (hours, minutes, seconds, milliseconds).